priyanshu1120/hotstar/README.md

 ## learning
 - in this project i learnt how to fetch the data from api
 - use the fetch funtion and get the data
-- how to use debouncing. and geting the suggestion according to search
+- how to use debouncing. and getting the suggestion according to search

 Thanks